Revenge of the Queens: Reception

-Andy Denhart of Reality Blurred praised the episode's twist of eliminated queens potentially returning, calling it "solid" overall.
-This episode is consistently regarded as one of the best Drag Race episodes of all time.
-In a ranking of 30 seasons of Drag Race, Gay Times ranked All Stars 2 in 1st, specifically shouting out this episode, stating it as a "highlight of an already incredible season".
-Xtra listed the episode as the best Drag Race episode in a 2020 ranking.
+Oliver Sava of The A.V.
+Club gave the episode a rating of 'A'.
+Writing for Vulture, Joel Kim Booster rated the episode five out of five stars.
+Andy Denhart of Reality Blurred praised the episode's twist of eliminated contestants potentially returning, calling it "solid" overall.

+The episode is consistently regarded as one of the best Drag Race episodes of all time.
+Kevin O'Keeffe included the episode in INTO Magazines 2018 "newbie's guide to 'RuPaul’s Drag Race': the 5 episodes that will make anyone a fan".
+In a ranking of 30 seasons of Drag Race, Gay Times ranked All Stars 2 in first place, specifically shouting out this episode, stating it as a "highlight of an already incredible season".
+Xtra Magazine listed the episode as the best in a 2020 ranking.
 For a long time, the episode held the record for the highest IMDb rating of all RuPaul's Drag Race All Stars episodes with a 9.6/10, but has since been beaten by an All Stars 7 episode.
-Alyssa Edwards and Tatianna's "Shut Up and Drive" lipsync is also commonly regarded as a highlight, ranking among Screen Rant's 15 best Drag Race lip syncs.
+Josh Milton of PinkNews called the episode "iconic" in 2021.